bomonike/bomonike.github.io/acronyms.md

 *	OG	=	Original Gangster (slang to praise someone as exceptional, authentic, or old-school)
 *	OIDC	=	OpenID Connect
 *	OKR	=	Objectives and Key Results
-*	OODA	=	Objective and Key Results
+*	OODA	=	Observe Orient Decide Act (decision making sequence used by US Air Force for agility)
 *	OOM	=	Orders Of Magnatude (where 10x = 1 OOM)
 * OLA	= Observe - Orient - Decide - Act (acrostic for the rapid decision-making strategy used by US fighter pilots during aerial combat)
 *	OLAP	=	OnLine Analytical Processing	(A business intelligence approach that allows users to analyze large amounts of data from different points of view)